RobertMartinez/robertmartinez.github.io/_posts/2016-12-18-the-day-china-was-finally-easy-ish.md

 I was absolutely giddy on the train ride to Guangzhou for two reasons.
 The first: I was finally going to try out a custom-built road bike I put a deposit on two months ago <a id="00" href="#01">[0]</a>.
 The second reason: the train's speed.
 We were barrelling along at 305 km/hour (190 miles/hour).
 I had to peel my eyes away from the LED screen at the front of this immaculate train car to look out the window and appreciate the passing greenery.

+## What makes China hard (an unordered list)

+* Not knowing the language well enough to 1) ask for directions 2) convey what you need
+* Not having a mainland bank account.
+This prevents you from using
+  *  WeChat and Alipay (how people pay for everything out here.)
+  *  Pretty much every store/shop that isn't a Starbucks other international chain
+  *  Didi (which requires one of the above payment methods)
+  *  Taobao or JD (if you want to take advantage of next day delivery, which is the norm)
+* Not having a reliable VPN (if you use Google or Facebook products like gmail)
+* Not having a power bank (your phone will _not_ last the day out there)

 ## Shenzhen to Guangzhou

 {% include image.html url="/images/guangzhoutrain2.jpg" description="189.5 miles/hour.
 The ride is exceptionally smooth because if it wasn't we'd all be dead." %}